Using service technicians to boost revenue is a hot topic right now.

 “Can you really afford to miss out on a channel where a trusted advisor is speaking face to face with your best customers?”

-I thought not, so here are 4 proven ways to help your field based technicians to boost your service revenues without forcing them to become sales people:
+So, here are 4 proven ways to help your field based service technicians boost revenue without forcing them to become sales people:

 1. Offer your service technicians some light sales training and provide appropriate rewards for leads generated